Omnichannel vs. Multichannel Customer Service

 Today’s customer journey moves throughout multiple channels – web, mobile, and in-person interactions – as customers research products, make purchases, request returns, and leave reviews.
 They expect the process to be seamless, as a transaction started on one channel should be able to be continued on another.
 They believe that even new interactions should be contextual and relevant to their interests, without them having to provide lots of background information.
 Additionally, they anticipate that the retailer will assist in guiding them towards a desired outcome, based on past purchase history or personal preferences.

-Insurance companies are facing their own challenges for providing omnichannel services to their customers as more online and digital purchase options become available.
-Consistency is the issue as customers find that not all insurance products are available for both in-person and online purchase, limiting their options and reducing the opportunity for sales.
+Insurance companies are facing their own challenges in providing omnichannel services to their customers as more online and digital purchase options become available.
+Consistency is the issue as customers find that not all insurance products are available for both in-person and online purchases, limiting their options and reducing the opportunity for sales.
 The issues stem from how the product journey for some types of insurance – like health, disability, and life – can be more complicated and require more interactions with agents and exchanges over many forms of communications.

 Not all companies are either able or have the level of integration to offer an effective means of communication across channels.